 Because of the high cost of a lawsuit, general liability insurance is recommended for every small business.

 General liability insurance covers the most common third-party lawsuits (lawsuits filed by someone outside your business).
-That includes:
+This includes:

-A lawsuit can quickly escalate into thousands of dollars in legal costs.
+A lawsuit, even a frivolous one, can quickly escalate into thousands of dollars in legal costs.
 If a client or other person outside of your company sues, your policy can pay for:

 Most small businesses opt for: